Andrew Huebner

-Andrew Huebner is an American television producer with Nickelodeon Animation Studios.
+Andrew Huebner is an American television producer for Nickelodeon Animation Studios.
 In that capacity, he has received one Primetime Emmy Award and three Daytime Emmy Awards.'

 Early life

 Huebner attended Columbia College Chicago, graduating in 1998 with a MFA in traditional animation.

 Career

 Film Roman

 Huebner worked from 1999 to 2000 for Film Roman.
 While there, he was the production assistant for Andy Vs. The Real World (or The Big-Ass Viacom Lawsuit (2000) and The Golden Child (2001).
 He was also a production coordinator for Andy Gets A Promotion (2000).

 Nickelodeon Animation Studios

 Huebner started working for Nickelodeon Animation Studios in 2001.
 He served in various capacities, including production assistant, writer, line producer, animation producer, post-production coordinator, post-production supervisor, production manager, producer, and vice president of animation production.
 His work for Nickelodeon has included collaborative projects with Bill Oakley/Josh Weinstein Productions, DreamWorks Animation, DreamWorks Animation Television, Pinkfong, Snee-Oosh, and United Plankton Pictures.

 In 2003 and 2004, he was a post-production supervisor and post-production coordinator for episodes of Dora the Explorer.
 He was the production manager for sixteen episodes of the show Avatar: The Last Airbender across three seasons, from 2005 to 2008.
 He also wrote the show's "magnum opus", the "Tale of Iroh" segment in the episode "The Tales of Ba Sing Se."
 Sifu Kisu, Avatar: The Last Airbender's martial arts consultant, said "The person that runs it, the guy that really held Avatar together, was a guy named Andrew Huebner.
 He was the production manager at the time and he went on to do several other really big projects."

 In 2008, Huebner worked as a line producer for Destiny Schmestiny and an animation producer for the show Ni Hao, Kai-Lan.
 In 2010, he received a nomination for a Daytime Emmy Award for Outstanding Special Class Animated Program for his production work on the television series Ni Hao, Kai-Lan, along with Jeff DeGrandis, Mary Harrington, and Sascha Paladino.

 His "big projects" for Nickelodeon included being a producer for several animated television shows: Kung Fu Panda: Legends of Awesomeness, Monsters vs Aliens, and The Penguins of Madagascar.
 Huebner was the producer of season three of The Penguins of Madagascar which won the Daytime Emmy Award for Outstanding Children's Animated Program in 2012.
 In 2012, The Penguins of Madagascar also received a Primetime Emmy Award for Outstanding Animated Program Huebner also produced Peep & The Big Wide World which aired on PBS and was also nominated for Daytime Emmy Award for Outstanding Children's Animated Program in 2012.